vendidero/woocommerce-germanized/readme.txt

 === WooCommerce Germanized ===
 Contributors: vendidero
-Tags: woocommerce, german market, german, germany, deutsch, deutschland, de, de_DE, shop, commerce, e-commerce, ecommerce, woothemes, sepa, invoice
+Tags: woocommerce, german market, german, woocommerce-de, germany, deutsch, deutschland, de, de_DE, shop, e-commerce, ecommerce, woothemes, sepa, invoice
 Requires at least: 3.8
 Tested up to: 4.8
 WC requires at least: 2.4
 WC tested up to: 3.1
-Stable tag: 1.9.0
+Stable tag: 1.9.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Extends WooCommerce to become a legally compliant Shop for German Market.
-Must Have for every German Shop Owner.
-Certified by Trusted Shops.
+Must Have for every German WooCommerce Shop Owner.

 == Description ==

-*This description is available in [German](https://de.wordpress.org/plugins/woocommerce-germanized/ "WooCommerce Germanized")*

-WooCommerce Germanized extends WooCommerce to technically match german legal conditions.
+**WooCommerce Germanized** extends WooCommerce to technically match german legal conditions.
 The objective of this plugin is to perfectly adapt WooCommerce to meet the special requirements of german market.
 WC Germanized is being continually developed by an experienced german team - on updates of WooCommerce we will respond quickly by offering compatibility.

 Users of [WooCommerce Germanized Pro](https://vendidero.de/woocommerce-germanized "WooCommerce optimized for German Market") benefit from additional features such as PDF Invoices, Model Text Generators for terms and revocation, Premium Support and more!